kenokabe/monad-javascript/README.md

 Here is my crazy attempt to contribute to monads-beginners that you probably never have found anywhere else.

-## In functional programming, a [monad][1] is a kind of building blocks of programming that behaves pretty well
+## A monad is a highly composable unit (a kind of building blocks of programming) in functional programming.

 (IMO, introducing "Monad laws" without any context and rationalization is merely a useless classification and hazard to understand the concept.
 No worry, I do the job later in this article.)